 He was still rocking, and he did not look up, and she did not finish the sentence.

 They knew what it meant.
-They all knew what it meant.

 Drogoth appeared in the doorway.
-He took in the room — Wardyn with the unsheathed blade, Charles on the floor, Philip with his arm around Scarlet — and said nothing.
+He took in the room—Wardyn with the unsheathed blade, Charles on the floor, Philip with his arm around Scarlet—and said nothing.
 He leaned against the frame and folded his arms.

 And now they all knew where the Usurper had been, and how long he had been there.